trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ### ROS Package command-line tool - rospack

-rospack get information about packages.
+rospack is used to get information about packages.
 Note: Tab completion, press the tab key once to complete a command, and twice to show you suggestions.
 For instance, you press tab twice after rospack.

 ![rospack](https://res.cloudinary.com/dbzzslryr/image/upload/v1596181674/rospack_fps0md.png "rospack")